stegro/jeopardyML/README.md

 ### Instructions:

  1. You copy jeopardy.xml into a new file, say myjeopardy.xml
- 2. Edit myjeopardy.xml with a Texteditor and fill it with your own content.
+ 2. Edit myjeopardy.xml with a texteditor and fill it with your own content.
  3. You open myjeopardy.xml with your webbrowser and make it fullscreen (try pressing *[F11]*) All the rendering is done by the browser via XSLT, XHTML, CSS and Javascript.

 ### Notes:

   * this is made for big screens, not for mobile phones.
-  * points values, number of categories and number of questions are arbitrary
+  * points values, number of categories and number of questions are arbitrary and are all defined in the xml file
+  * a random cell will be made a "Daily Double".
+Only the player who chose the cell is allowed to answer, but this rule must be enforced by the show host, of course.
+    After placing bet, the mechanics of solving the riddle is identical to the other cells.
   * all categories must have same number of questions (i.e. no empty cells in the first hand)
   * controls are supposed to be done with keyboard as much as possible, to avoid the mouse pointer on the screen.
   * you may put arbitrary XHTML content into the clues and solutions